Quantitative form of certain k-plane transform inequalities: Introduction and statement of results

 In this setting, since we artificially erased the singularities, for any $0<R < \infty$, $\TT_R$ is compact -- see the appendix.\\

 Write now $f_n = g_n^m + \epsi_n^m$ with $g_n^m := \1_{[0,m]} \1_{\{ f_n \leq m\}} f_n$.
 We want to take the limit of this equality as $n,m$ tends to infinity.
 Let $\TT$ acts on this equality:

 It would be convenient to be able to take the limit $n \rightarrow \infty$ \textit{then} $m \rightarrow \infty$ for $\TT_m g_n^m$ and $m \rightarrow \infty$ \textit{then} $n \rightarrow \infty$ for $\TT \epsi_n^m$.
-This is possible if we can prove the two following facts: \begin{enumerate} \item[$(i)$] $h^m$ converges in $L^q$ as $m \rightarrow \infty$, where $h^m$ is the strong limit of $\TT_m g_n^m$; \item[$(ii)$] $\epsi_n^m$ is uniformly small in $n$ as $m$ tends to infinity. \end{enumerate} $(i)$ is actually pretty easy, it follows from the structure of $\TT$.
+This is possible if we can prove the two following facts: \begin{enumerate} \item[$(i)$] $h^m$ converges in $L^q$ as $m \rightarrow \infty$, where $h^m$ is the strong limit of $\TT_m g_n^m$; \item[$(ii)$] $\epsi_n^m$ is uniformly small in $n$ as $m$ tends to infinity. \end{enumerate} $(i)$ is the easiest, it follows from the structure of $\TT$.
 It will be proved in section \ref{sec:4}. $(ii)$ is actually much harder and will require two uniform bounds on $f_n$.
-These bounds can be obtained only after an adapted rescaling of the sequence $(f_n)$.
-The proof of $(ii)$ is separated into to parts: \begin{enumerate} \item In section \ref{sec2}, we rescale our extremizing sequence to make it converge to a non-zero function, in the weak sense.
-Some arguments related to $(i)$ in Theorem \ref{thm:extrem} will lead to the impossibility of the sequence to loose some weight as a Dirac mass, expressed as a first uniform bound in $n$:
+These bounds can be obtained only after an appropriate rescaling of the sequence $(f_n)$.
+We split the proof of $(ii)$ into two parts: \begin{enumerate} \item In section \ref{sec2}, we rescale our extremizing sequence to make it converge weakly to a non-zero function.
+We will deduce the bound